CheeseFrog/AHK-GlobalGestures/README.md

 - Drag and release in a browser for browser gestures (long-drag for extra gestures).
 - Use the middle button for zoom gestures.

-Simple programming with cardinal directions only.
+Simple programming (<3kb) with cardinal directions only.

+Includes a wicked mouse-trail as gesture-trail.

 See code comments for gesture details.